techprimate/TPPDF/README.md

 pdf.addAttributedText(text: title)
 ```

-### AddImage(container, image, size, caption, sizeFit)
+#### addImage(image, size, caption, sizeFit)

 Draws an image in the given container.
 If the given size is not zero size, it will draw it using that size, proportionally scaling.
 The size of an image is scaled according to sizeFit.
 If the height of an image and its caption is beyond the page bounds, then a new page is created.
+The caption is an attributed string and can be styled (refer to `addAttributedText(...)` for an example).

 **Example:**